failex234/VerySimplePRNG/README.md

 # VerySimplePRNG
-My own concept of a simple Pseudo-Random Number Generator
+This is my first try on a Pseudo-Random Number Generator.
+Still WIP though.